quelleck/BlhueSky/README.md

 #BlhueSky

+NOTE: If you just want reliable CT changes for a healthy circadian rhythm, check out https://github.com/quelleck/rhytHUEm.

 Video preview: http://bit.ly/blhuesky

 BlhueSky is a customizable bluetooth proximity and color temperature (think f.lux) controller for Philips Hue lights built specifically for a Raspberry Pi.